Multimedia Gallery

 The two entrance parades or Entradastake place on the first day, the Christian troops in the morning and the Moors in the afternoon.
 The lavish colours of the costumes, the music, the Baroque style of the banners, and the twirls and turns made by los cabos de escuadras (the sergeants of each army division) fill the watching crowds with an air of unreality.

-The 24th is el Dia del Alardo(the day of the battle), and the skirmishes with blunderbusses and harquebusiers firearms begin.
+The day three, is el Dia del Alardo(the day of the battle), and the skirmishes with blunderbusses and harquebusiers firearms begin.
 The Christians wearing armour and the Moors in their cloaks begin to fight a battle that every year, since 1276, ends in victory for the Christians.
 Then, when peace reigns, San Jordiet appears on the battlements of the castle to the cheering of the public, officially ending the festivities until next year.

 More information